Amid crypto turmoil, senators propose sweeping oversight

 Cryptocurrencies have their supporters in Congress.
 Sen. Cory Booker, D-N.J., said at the DC Blockchain Summit in Washington last month that he is drawn to “the exciting potential democratizing effect that can come from creating wider pathways of opportunity for marginalized communities.”

-Despite the risks, surveys show that roughly 16% of adult Americans, or 40 million people, have invested in cryptocurrencies.
+Despite the risks, roughly 16% of adult Americans, or 40 million people, have invested in cryptocurrencies, according to a September 2021 Pew Research Center poll.
 And 43% of men age 18-29 have put money into cryptocurrency.

 African Americans are also more likely to invest in cryptocurrencies than white consumers.